cmu-db/ext-analyzer/postgresql/README.md

 - ninja-build
 - libsybdb5 freetds-dev freetds-common (tds_fdw)

+Lastly, for the `mysql_fdw` extension, you will need to create a `~/.my.cnf` file with root user and password.

 ## Source Code Analysis Dependencies
 - PMD CPD (https://github.com/pmd/pmd/releases/tag/pmd_releases/7.0.0-rc4)
 - sctokenizer (https://pypi.org/project/sctokenizer/)

+After installing PMD CPD you will need to put it in this directory (`PATH_TO_PROJECT/ext-analyzer/postgresql`).

 ## Static Analysis Dependencies
 - semgrep (pip install semgrep)